Sanixboi/Sanix-Expansions/README.md

 # Sanix-Expansions
 This is the source code for Sanix Expansions.
-Each new version from b1.0+ will be in its own .zip file.
-To use the source code, do gradlew idea in command prompt.
+This version is beta 1.1-pre-2.
+There are some textures in the source code that aren't currently in the game so enjoy those.
+Also, if you see .kra files, it's the autosave of the program I use for making these textures.